JielingChen/building_energy_efficiency_prediction/README.md

 The project consists of 6 parts:

 **(1) Introduction:**
-* Provides an overview of the project and its objectives.
+* Provides an overview of the dataset and the project objectives.

 **(2) Exploratory Data Analysis and Feature Engineering:**